 For paver patios and flagstone patios we don't recommend attaching directly to these surfaces because you may have issues of cracking or movement long term.
 Instead we recommend installing footings (concrete foundations for the posts) to make sure you have zero issues long term.

-If you are placing the Pergola on a paver patio, flagstone, or undeveloped ground, we recommend digging holes 30" deep (in snow areas adjust depth to go below the frost line by 6") and placing cardboard Sono tubing in the hole up to ground level (see anchorage table 1 to know the diameter).
+If you are placing the Pavilion on a paver patio, flagstone, or undeveloped ground, we recommend digging holes 30" deep (in snow areas adjust depth to go below the frost line by 6") and placing cardboard Sono tubing in the hole up to ground level (see anchorage table 1 to know the diameter).
 Then add some metal and rebar and pour concrete flush to ground level (or level with the walking surface area of your paver or flagstone patio).
 Allow up to 7 days for the concrete to cure before attaching metal anchors at the top of the concrete pour (see below).

-By going with an 12 inch diameter concrete pour, when you finish attaching the posts to the anchors and adding the trim, the posts at the base with the trim box included wind up being 8 1/2"W x 8 1/2"L x 10"H and they hide the concrete from the view above.
+By going with an 12 inch diameter concrete pour, when you finish attaching the posts to the anchors and adding the trim, the posts at the base with the trim box included wind up being 8 1/2"W x 8 1/2"L x 10"H and they hide the concrete from view from above.
 The posts with the trim boxes will look like they are just sitting on the ground or the flagstone or pavers.
 You can buy anchors at your local hardware store, but we do not recommend it because if you set the anchors in the concrete pour and they are not exactly on center to the fraction of an inch, your installation will not go smoothly.
 By using our anchor kit, if your concrete pour is off by a half inch or so, you can always place the anchor a bit off the center of the concrete pour at installation to compensate.

 If you do not want the posts in the weather and do not mind being able to see the concrete from below, pour the concrete half an inch above ground level.